iwasahighwayman/my-white-whale/README.md

 In the words of Pooh: "_Think think think ..._"

 And then it came to me: telephone extension wires come in both two conductor (red and green) and four conductor (red, green, yellow and black) versions.
 I originally purchased and strung two conductor telephone wire, which resulted in a 0.75 Volt drop.
-If instead I use four conductor telephone wire, and use two conductors twisted together at both ends to carry the positive power, and the other two conductors twisted togehter at both ends to carry the neutral/ground power, then theoretically that should halve the resistance.
+If instead I use four conductor telephone wire, and use two conductors twisted together at both ends to carry the positive power, and the other two conductors twisted together at both ends to carry the neutral/ground power, then theoretically that should halve the resistance.
 Instead of a 0.75 Volt drop, it should be more like 0.38 Volt drop.
 Not ideal but better.

 I was able to find and purchase a 50 foot length of white four conductor telephone wire, with no manufacturer lettering.
 It was reasonably priced and arrived in a few days.